 If you don’t want to make your own curry paste then you can easily replace it with a store bought variety instead.
 You can find masaman curry pastes at any good supermarket or online at places such as Amazon.

-The video at the top of this page will show you all the steps to making this delicious slow cooker curry and how it should look throughout preparation and cooking.
+The video at the middle of this page will show you all the steps to making this delicious slow cooker curry and how it should look throughout preparation and cooking.
 It’s short, snappy and won’t take up too much of your time.

 Slow Cooker Massaman Curry Recipe